leoliu0/rd/README.md

 ```bash
 rd "to_delete" -f file.txt
 ```
-performance
+## performance

-Much faster than GNU sed, but slower than sd
+Much faster than GNU sed (2x), but slower than sd (2x) for large files.
+Similar to sd for small files